ricardojacomini/Microsoft-HPC/CycleCloud/README.md

 - `LOCATION` — Set your Azure region (e.g., `"East US"`, `"West US"`, etc.)
 - `NAME` — Set a unique name to identify your user or project
 - `RESOURCE_GROUP` — Uses the `NAME` variable by default, change only if you want a different pattern
-- `ROLE` — Uses the `NAME` variable by default, change only if you want a different custom role name

 **Example:**
 ```bash